 To use DHCP, select the radio button Obtain an IP Address automatically.
 This is the default Windows setting.
 Using this is recommended.
-By default, the Wireless Broadband router will act as a DHCP Server.
+By default, the Wireless Router will act as a DHCP Server.

-Restart your PC to ensure it obtains an IP Address from the Wireless Broadband router.
+Restart your PC to ensure it obtains an IP Address from the Wireless Router.